portage-CEG/portage-ceg.github.io/README.md

 - **layout**
     - this tells Jekyll which layout to use, based on pre-defined designs.
 Most common layouts will be `page` and `post`.
 Posts are saved for bloglike items and require a date in the filename, formatted like this: `2018-10-05-hosting.md`.
 Posts dont need a date, but keep the filename simple and direct.
 - **title**
     - this is the title of the document.
 This title will appear in the header information (meaning it'll show up in the browser tab).
-You can also 'call' on this title to have it display in the body of the page itself.
+You can also 'call' on this title to have it display in the body of the page itself or in other places.
 More on that later :)
+- **date**
+    - this is the date the document was created.
+Like titles, this date field can be called on in the body of the text, and other places.
+- **categories**
+    - this describes the content of the page.
+There should be fewer categories than tags, and generally a page should only fit into *one* category.
+Categories can be called on to generate dynamic lists on other pages, populate header bars, or just generally help to organize the information.
+Categories are not required, and they will appear in the URL.
+For example, the URL for this page would be `http://portage-ceg.github.io/tutorial/hello-world`
+- **tags**
+    - another way of describing the page.
+Pages can have multiple tags, just make sure to format them as they are in the example above.
+This site has a search function that uses tags.
+They're handy!
+- **permalink**
+    - this is a helpful feature which sets essentially removes the `.html` from the URL.
+Be **very** careful not to set the same permalink on multiple pages because it will break the site.
+It's good practice to make the permalink the same as the page title, or a shortened version.
+See the page URL in the above definition of categories.